jmg421/upc_allergy_checker/README.md

 # UPC Allergy Checker

 A Python application that scans UPC barcodes, retrieves product information, and flags any allergens based on the user's sensitivity profile.
+Can be used with a variety of standard UPC scanners, e.g. the Tera Barcode Scanner at https://tera-digital.com/products/2d-barcode-scanner-hw0002 .

 <img width="443" alt="image" src="https://github.com/user-attachments/assets/90275689-4360-4de9-b385-2f0c3729b0b0">